-The main focus of this course is to enable students working in natural resource management to work effectively with Aboriginal peoples.
-To achieve this, students will develop a greater awareness of Aboriginal peoples and the cultural diversity that exists within this group of Canadians.
-The course will examine various topics related to Aboriginal cultures, languages and pre and post contact histories.
-The course will also examine current issues facing aboriginal groups including legal issues, social conditions, treaty processes, consultation activities, capacity building and protection of traditional lands and rights.
-This course is offered in the School of Environment and Geomatics curriculum to both Forest Technology and Recreation, Fish and Wildlife Technology Programs.
+The main focus of this course is to enable students working in natural resource management to work effectively with Indigenous peoples.
+To achieve this, students will develop a greater awareness of Indigenous peoples and the cultural diversity that exists within this group of Canadians.
+The course will examine various topics related to Indigenous cultures, languages and pre and post contact histories.
+The course will also examine current issues facing Indigenous groups including legal issues, social conditions, treaty processes, consultation activities, capacity building and protection of traditional lands and rights.
+This course is offered in the School of Environment and Geomatics curriculum to both Forest Technology and Recreation, Fish and Wildlife Technology programs.
 It is anticipated that material presented in ENVR 250 will be integrated throughout other courses in these two programs.

-ENVR 291 - COMPUTER APPLICATIONS IN RESOURCE MANAGEMENT
+ENVR 290 - COMPUTER APPLICATIONS IN RESOURCE MANAGEMENT

-ENVR 291: Computer Applications in Resource Management in British Columbia has become more complex and so the need for clear presentation and communication of ideas, plans, and strategies is more important than ever before.
+Computer Applications in Resource Management in British Columbia has become more complex and so the need for clear presentation and communication of ideas, plans, and strategies is more important than ever before.
 The content of ENVR 290 will address software used for the collection, assembly, display and presentation of environmental content specifically related to Forestry.
 Performing field data collection, importing data into ArcGIS for analysis and preparing suitable cartographic maps using ArcGIS software will be our focus.

-Pre-requisites: Successful completion of: ENVR 160, ENVR 154, ENVR 158 and ENVR 190.
+Prerequisites: ENVR 158 and ENVR 190.